Evgkl98/langGrind/README.md

 ## Design

-  - The user interface design as the App name is unique
+  - The user interface design as the name of the App are unique

     <img src="https://github.com/Evgkl98/langGrind/blob/workBranch/demo/menu.PNG" width="315" height="550">
     <img src = "https://github.com/Evgkl98/langGrind/blob/workBranch/demo/demo.gif" width="315" height="550">

 ## Features

-- Basic **CRUD** operations:
+- Basic **CRUD** actions:

   - **Create** cards with words and their translations
-  - **Read** the content of the card, translate thr word and check yourself
+  - **Read** the content of the card, translate the word and check yourself
-  - **Update** the word or its translation by swiping the card right
+  - **Update** the word or its translation by swiping the card to the right
-  - **Delete** card by swiping the card left
+  - **Delete** card by swiping the card to the left

 - User Friendly Validation:

   - Prevents to create cards with identical content
   - Empty input fields validation
-  - Accept uppercase/lowercase first letter of input value
+  - Accepts uppercase/lowercase first letter of the input value

 - Extra:
   - Card marking
   - User can choose one of four languages for the app (the language list will be expanded in the future)
   - Feedback feature directly in the app

-- More:
+## Project Management

+- The whole depeloping process was maintained by [Jira](https://www.atlassian.com/software/jira)

+## Addition

 At the first version of the app, the set of features is primitive.
-With the next versions the app will contain:
+With the next versions the app will contain such features as:

   - Integrated translator
   - Folders, sorting, language info and more and more ...